nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 [comment]: # (@@author A0143641M)

 ### When you want to delete a deadline, task or event
-* The index(es) specified refers to the index number(s) shown in the most recent listing.
+* The index(es) specified refer(s) to the index number(s) shown in the most recent listing.
 * The index(es) must be positive integers 1, 2, 3...
-* This action is irreversible.

 #### Delete one deadline, task or event

 1. Type `del[ete] INDEX`.
 Press `Enter`.

-2. Console displays deleted item in second box and refreshes list of items.
+2. Console displays deleted item in results panel and refreshes list of items.

 #### Delete multiple deadlines, tasks or events

 1. Type `del[ete] INDEX ...`.
 Press `Enter`.

-2. Console displays deleted item in second box and refreshes list of items.
+2. Console displays in the results panel the list of deleted items in ascending index order from the last listing and refreshes list of items.

 [comment]: # (@@author A0065571A)